gogeoio/java-access-api/README.md

 ## Explanations

-All logic of this example is in *io.gogeo.app.App.java* file.
+All the logic behind this example is in io.gogeo.app.App.java file.
 You can set your APIKEY, DATABASENAME and COLLECTIONNAME in the begin file.
-To the document to insert, change the properties of document in *generateDocumentToInsert()* method.
+In order insert a document, change the document properties in *generateDocumentToInsert()* method.

 Notice that, if the collection already has documents, the insertion will fail if the new one does not follow the same attribute structures.
-If it is the first document the collection, the structure of layer will be a reflection of this document.
+If it is the first document in the collection, the structure of layer will be a reflection of this document.